nooblk-98/itsnooblk-blog/src/content/posts/cloudflare-pages-react/index.md

 :::
 ---

-## 4. 📁 Create a GitHub Repository with follwoing Project File Structure
+## 📁 Step 4: Create a GitHub Repository with the Following Project File Structure

 ```